mhwgoo/cambridge/README.md

 5. only the first dictionary from Cambridge, avoiding confuses by multiple dictionaries
 6. a list of word/phrase suggestions will be given, if not found
 7. `camb l` to list words and phrases you've found before
-8. color customized to black, white, blue, grey terminal backgrounds
+8. color customized to black, white, blue, grey, gruvbox dark & light theme terminal backgrounds

 ## `fzf`
 With [fzf](https://github.com/junegunn/fzf) installed, `camb l | fzf --preview 'camb {}'` will get you a taste of the `fzf` magic: